eoinkelly/ember-runloop-handbook/README.md

 This is not reference documentation - the [Ember API docs](http://emberjs.com/api/) have that nicely covered.
-This isn't even the _I'm a pretty experienced dev, just give me the concepts in a succinct way_ documentation - the [Official Ember Run-loop guide](http://emberjs.com/guides/understanding-ember/run-loop/) has that covered.
+This isn't even the _"I'm an experienced dev, just give me the concepts in a succinct way"_ documentation - the [Official Ember Run-loop guide](http://emberjs.com/guides/understanding-ember/run-loop/) has that covered.
 This is a longer, more detailed look at the Runloop.

-The good news is that you get started with Ember Application development without really understanding what the Runloop is or how it works.
-However at some point you will want to dig in and understand it.
+You get started with Ember application development without understanding the Runloop.
+However at some point you will want to dig in and understand it properly so you can use it skillfully.
 It is my sincere hope that this handbook can be your guide.

+Let's begin.

 ## Naming is hard